Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

     pause(100)
 })
 	```
-	### Add a CheckGateTimer varaiable circle to the value space in the pause block.
+	### Add a CheckGateTimer variable circle to the value space in the pause block.
 	```blocks
 	forever(function () {
     if (distance >= 500) {